panditdres/mclaren/README.md

 - Routes are declared in the `index.js` file inside the root folder
 - Folders are arranged by their functionality - helpers and routes are therefore in the same folder
 - MongoDB Database Implementation is used to store the patient data
+- Models are stored in the `models` server inside the `server` folder
 - `.env` file included

 ```